UX

 Image credit: Bady

-Tip: All that is mentioned above refers to standard (“intuitive”) gestures.
+Tip: Everything mentioned above refers to standard (“intuitive”) gestures.
 Be careful if you want to use different gestures.
 The main thing to know about gestures (standard or creative) is that they are always hidden.
-So, you have to make the user be intuitive about using the gestures, make it clear in your app design.
+So, you have to make the user intuitive about using the gestures and make it clear in your app design.

 Design Functional Animation